lsst-sqre/sqr-000/index.rst

 GitHub_ is the central infrastructure for hosting technotes.
 The ``master`` branch is considered a live publication, but 'releases' can be made as well using git tags or the GitHub Release feature.

-Technotes are published on `Read the Docs`_ a free and open-source platform for publishing Sphinx_-based documentation, such as technotes.
+Technotes are published on `Read the Docs`_, a free and open-source platform for publishing Sphinx_-based documentation, such as technotes.
 `Read the Docs`_ integrates with GitHub_ to rebuild the technote's webpage whenever commits are pushed to the technote's ``master`` branch on GitHub_.
 We serve technotes as a subdomain of ``lsst.io``, e.g., http://sqr-000.lsst.io.